Skip to Content

 Besides religious reasons, Turkish locals believe pork is harmful to their health and stay away from pork products as if they are a source of illness.

-You can buy pork meat and products from a few grocery stores and chain supermarkets in Turkey.
+You can buy pork meat and products from a few grocery stores and some chain supermarkets in Turkey.

 There are also online websites that you can buy directly from the producer.